kitabomori/kitabomori.github.io/_collections/_diary/practicum-3-reflective-report.md

 layout: post
 title_en: "Practicum III: Reflective Report"
 title_ur: ""
-date: 2026-07-15
+date: 2026-07-16
 author_en: ""
 author_ur: ""
 bio_en: ""
 bio_ur: ""
-description_en: "Ten weeks teaching a full class at Government High School No. 1, Sukkur — the challenges of language, attention, and control, and what came out of it."
+description_en: "Ten weeks teaching a full class at Government X School, Sukkur — the challenges of language, attention, and control, and what came out of it."
 description_ur: ""
 youtube_en: "https://www.youtube.com/channel/UCKPb3SXn6wcDjMbobIFKxbg"
 youtube_ur: "https://www.youtube.com/channel/UCKPb3SXn6wcDjMbobIFKxbg"
 ---

 <p>The Teaching Practice-III course of B.Ed-VI was the extension of Teaching Practice-I and II.
 In the last two practicums, we observed the different dimensions of the school, from gatekeeper to principal.
-We worked on developing lesson plans and delivered some lessons through co-teaching and micro-teaching.</p>
+We developed lesson plans and delivered lessons through co-teaching and micro-teaching.</p>

 <p>The Teaching Practice-III course required the following objectives to be achieved:</p>